Newborns among 16 dead in Kabul hospital attack; 24 killed in funeral bombing

 "The attackers were shooting at anyone in this hospital without any reason.
 It's a government hospital, and a lot of people bring in their women and children for treatment," said Ramazan Ali, a nearby vendor who saw the start of the attack.
 The 100-bed government-run hospital hosted a maternity clinic run by Doctors Without Borders, also known by its French name Médecins Sans Frontières (MSF).

-MSF confirmed in a tweet that the hospital had been attacked.
-Just hours before it had tweeted a photo of a newborn at the clinic in his mother's arms after being delivered safely by emergency caesarean section.
-Interior and health ministry officials said that mothers, nurses and children were among the dead and wounded.
+Just hours before the attack, MSF had tweeted a photo of a newborn in his mother's arms at the clinic after being delivered safely by emergency caesarean section.
+Interior and health ministry officials said mothers, nurses and children were among the dead and wounded.

 Soldiers ferried infants out of the compound, some wrapped in blood-stained blankets, and officials said 100 people were rescued, including three foreigners.
 The neighbourhood is home to many of Afghanistan's Hazara community, a mostly Shia Muslim minority that has been attacked by Sunni militants from Islamic State in the past, including at a March ceremony commemorating the death of one of its leaders.

 Countries including the United Kingdom, Germany, Turkey and Pakistan released statements condemning the violence.
-Last week, security forces killed and arrested several members of an Islamic State cell that authorities said was responsible for several attacks in Kabul including one on a Sikh temple in March.
+Last week, security forces killed and arrested several members of an Islamic State cell that authorities said was responsible for a number of attacks in Kabul including one on a Sikh temple in March.
 A roadside blast in the capital on Monday, which wounded four civilians, was claimed by the group.

-Afghanistan also faces violence from the Taliban.
-The Taliban say they are refraining from attacking urban centres and their operations target government security forces.

 ALSO READ